unikorn-cloud/core/README.md

 The remote cluster provisioner is just a set of algorithms, to make it work you need to provide it with a driver that is able to retrieve the Kubernetes configuration.

 It also doesn't actually implement the Provisioner interface, but acts as a factory that creates them when you wish to provision a child provisioner on the remote cluster.
-When invoked, the child will be executed with a new context containing a dynamic Kubernetes client that can directly access the remote cluster, and can be used in application life-cycle hooks.
+When invoked, the child will be executed with a new context containing Kubernetes cluster information, including a client, that can directly access the remote cluster, and can be used in application life-cycle hooks.

 The remote cluster provisioner will create the remote cluster via the CD driver when first provisioned, and will deprovision it after all children have been deprovisioned.